jakejosh6751/Seasonal-Sales-Patterns-Analysis/README.md

 ## Recommendations
 These insights can help businesses adjust their stock and plan promotions ahead of peak periods.

-Actual values give an idea of how much stock to add or reduce.

 ## Techniques & Procedures